-This vegan mint chocolate ice cream is made with creamy coconut milk and no strange additives – just 7 healthy ingredients and sweetened with maple syrup.
+This vegan mint chocolate chip ice cream is made with creamy coconut milk and no strange additives – just 7 healthy ingredients and sweetened with maple syrup.

 This base recipe with coconut milk is surprisingly simple, without any starches or gums to imitate eggs, and it’s just as creamy as its dairy counterpart.
 There are some great store-bought options for vegan ice cream these days, but they’re either way too high in sugar for my taste, or made with ingredients you don’t really want to eat.
 This recipe uses just 7 ingredients including the salt and vanilla.